Before We Get Into It

 Where We're Going

-Right now, Dreamlike Innovations operates out of a bedroom that’s 92 square feet.
-It’s smaller than a single sized dorm room.
-That has real limitations — on speed, on volume, on what's possible at any given time.
+Right now, Dreamlike Innovations operates out of a bedroom that's 92 square feet — smaller than a single dorm room.
+That has real limitations on speed, volume, and what's possible at any given time.

 The goal has always been to grow beyond that: into a dedicated studio, eventually a warehouse, with a team that handles production, fulfillment, and operations while the design work stays exactly where it belongs — at the center of everything.
 That growth means more jobs, more capacity, more products, and eventually the possibility of bringing manufacturing fully in-house.
 It means working with brick-and-mortar retailers, stocking products locally, and building something that can do this right at scale.